-About the lymph system
+About the lymphatic system

-Cancer begins when normal cells change and grow uncontrollably, forming a mass called a tumor.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body.
+Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 Thymoma is generally a slow-growing tumor that does not usually spread outside of the thymus.
 Occasionally, it can spread to the lining of the lung, called the pleura.
 Less often, it can spread to other parts of the body.